List of military occupations

-This article presents a list of military occupations, both historic and contemporary, but only those that have taken place since the customary laws of belligerent military occupation were first clarified and supplemented by the Hague Convention of 1907.
+This article presents a list of military occupations, both historical and contemporary, that have taken place since the customary laws of belligerent military occupation were first clarified and supplemented by the Hague Convention of 1907.

-As currently understood in international law, "military occupation" is the effective military control by a power of a territory outside of said power's recognized sovereign territory.
+As currently understood in international law, "military occupation" is the effective military control by a power over a territory outside the power's recognized sovereign territory.
 The occupying power in question may be an individual state or a supranational organization, such as the United Nations.

 Ongoing occupations

-Military occupations in Europe, North Africa, and West Asia (for colouring correspondence, see below), as of 2024.
+Military occupations in Europe, North Africa, and West Asia (for colouring correspondence, see below), as of February 2026, excluding Iraqi Kurdistan.